2 1/4 teaspoons active dry yeast

 - Add 2 cups flour and beat well to form a batter.

 - Add more flour one cup at a time to form a dough consistency.
-(I usually take the paddle attachment off and use the hook when I have about 5 cups in the mixture.)
+(I usually take the paddle attachment off and use the hook when I have about 5 cups in the mixture and scrape down the sides of the bowl.)

 - After dough has doubled in size, roll out on a floured surface to about a half-inch thickness.